Loading…

 Lunch + Find Seating

-Tuesday May 20, 2025 12:00pm - 12:20pm EDT
+Tuesday May 20, 2025 12:00pm - 12:15pm EDT

-Tuesday May 20, 2025 12:00pm - 12:20pm EDT
+Tuesday May 20, 2025 12:00pm - 12:15pm EDT

 Great Room in Healey Family Student Center

-12:20pm EDT
+12:15pm EDT

-Tuesday May 20, 2025 12:20pm - 1:45pm EDT
+Tuesday May 20, 2025 12:15pm - 1:45pm EDT

-This conversation, sponsored by two initiatives from the Provost's Office, the Georgetown Dialogue Initiative and the Initiative on Pedagogical Uses of AI, will discuss the implications of AI in academic settings, with panelists from Georgetown who bring perspectives that range from advocacy to skepticism.
+This conversation, sponsored by two initiatives from the Provost's Office, the Georgetown Dialogues Initiative and the Initiative on Pedagogical Uses of AI, will discuss the implications of AI in academic settings, with panelists from Georgetown who bring perspectives that range from advocacy to skepticism.
 The conversation will consider such questions as:

 • How does AI reshape the learning experience and the social contract of the classroom?